Coming Soon 👀 At the beginning of April, you’ll be

 I’m getting hungry just thinking about it!

-BlueIris Premium Member 10 months ago
+BlueIris Premium Member about 1 year ago

 The part about the radishes reminds me that, usually, anywhere where I’ve been for a “major” meal, the cut vegetable appetizer with dip is mostly uneaten; however, once I went to a holiday meal hosted by a friend of mine that was mostly her family and… they ate it all!
 I was stunned. :)